wuwenbin2/fuel-plugin-onos/README.md

         1  | onos   | 0.7.0   | 3.0.0

 7. Check if the plugin is enabled on the settings table.

-Notice: the info of a new plugin can only be ready  when a new environment is created.
+Notice: Step 1-4 aren't limitted with the environment of master, you can also make it everywhere, but after the rpm is made, you should copy it to the master.
+In addition, the info of a new plugin at settings table can only be ready  when a new environment is created.

 ##User Guide##